NEW WOMEN-LED GAMING, TECHNOLOGY AND MEDIA COMPANY, PAIDIA GAMING, ANNOUNCES $4.4M USD IN SEED FUNDING

 Paidia is a women-led gaming, technology and media company building an inclusive gaming community to empower gamers to safely connect, learn and play.
 Paidia's portal includes prize pool tournaments and access to safe gameplay, entertainment, community experiences and membership rewards.

 Paidia is disrupting the gaming industry by making gaming inviting, entertaining and engaging, while fostering positive social connections.
 Paidia's team is run by an executive team of all women gaming, technology and media experts that are driving the growth and scale of the business.
-Executive leadership includes Jill Kenney, Paidia Founder and CEO (former Head of Media at Red Bull Canada), Stephanie Peloza, Head of Brand (popular gaming creator and transgender activist), Camille-Salazar Hadaway, Head of Partnerships (well known esports host and content producer) and Julia Becker, Corporate Advisor (former Head of Investor Relations at Enthusiast Gaming).
+Executive leadership includes Jill Kenney, Paidia Founder and CEO (former Head of Media at Red Bull Canada), Stephanie Peloza, Head Narrative Designer (popular gaming creator and transgender activist), Camille Salazar-Hadaway, Head of Partnerships (well known esports host and content producer), Taylor Sudermann, Director of Digital Products and Platform (former Digital Programming at Red Bull Canada), and Julia Becker, Corporate Advisor (former Head of Investor Relations at Enthusiast Gaming).

 Here's just a quick snapshot of Paidia's success and traction since May 2021: